Property Owners to Receive Notice of Real Estate Assessment Change for 2023

 King William County has not had a reassessment of real property since 2015.
-An attempt was made in 2020 with the hiring of another firm, Bright Minds, but the Board of Supervisors were dissatisfied with those findings and invalidated the reassessment due to numerous discrepancies.
+An attempt was made in early 2021 with the hiring of another firm, Bright Minds, but the Board of Supervisors were dissatisfied with those findings and invalidated the reassessment due to numerous discrepancies.
 After properly putting the project out to bid, the Board retained Pearson’s to conduct the 2023 reassessment.

 When residents receive their assessment notice, it is important to understand it is NOT a tax bill.
 It is an advisement of the reassessment data obtained by Pearson’s.
 As required by the Code of Virginia §58.1.3201, the property has been assessed at 100 percent of fair market value.
 It’s also important to note that the figures shown will not reflect elderly or disabled tax relief and may not represent any supplemented or abated amounts.
 Again, the notice is simply letting the property owner know of Pearson’s assessment findings.

 If you receive a notice and are not the owner of the property, State law requires you to forward the notice immediately to the last known address of the property owner.
 Failure to do so is subject to penalties and fines.
 (Code of Virginia § 58.1-3330).